Need to know

 Well, when it comes to microwaves, the proof is in the (reheated) pudding – and our expert testers have found that cheaper models can often outperform more expensive ones.

-In fact, in our latest microwaves reviews, three of our recommended models cost under $300, while plenty of pricier high-end machines miss out on a recommendation altogether.
+In fact, in our latest microwaves reviews, four of our recommended models cost under $300, while plenty of pricier high-end machines miss out on a recommendation altogether.

 Hands on: CHOICE expert Fiona Mair tests a microwave's reheating performance with 12 different needles measuring temperature.